markmoxon/elite-source-code-library/versions/c64/4-reference-binaries/README.md

 This folder contains the binaries from the game disc for the Commodore 64 version of Elite on Ian Bell's personal website, as well as reference binaries for the other releases.

+* [gma85](source-disc-build) contains the binaries from the GMA85 release

+* [source-disc-build](source-disc-build) contains the binaries from building the source disc on Ian Bell's personal website

-* [source-disc](source-disc) contains the binaries from the source disc on Ian Bell's personal website
+* [source-disc-files](source-disc-files) contains the pre-compiled binaries from the source disc on Ian Bell's personal website

 ---